mcyemmy/YemisArcade/Info.md

 - Templates - Dynamically update the view with changing contents
 - Routers - Handling url hash fragments.
 - Dependency injection - Pull in required services into the controller before they become available to the component.
+- Observables is a wrapper around a stream of data.
+It uses the observer to execute some code when a particular stream of data is received.

 - Typescript is a strongly Typed and class-based Javascript.